johnsellin93/grab/README.md

 | `grab --functions .` | index all functions |
 | `grab --replace FILE FUNCTION` | Replace a function by symbol, validate, show diff, and ask for approval |

+Every extraction expands the active repository context and automatically updates the clipboard buffer with the accumulated result.

 Search.
 Extract.
 Modify.
 Review.